kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 ### Doing better with more information.

-As we can see, a normalised cache can do a lot with just the bare minimum of type information, with type name introspection via the `__typename` field.
+As we can see, a normalised cache can do a lot with just the bare minimum of type information, the `__typename` fields.
 So it's worth asking at this point whether we can do any better given that GraphQL has a whole schema worth of information about its data graph.
 What can we do if we give Graphcache, say, the entire schema?
 [Mikhail Novikov's talk about GraphQL clients](https://youtu.be/QvYEal9C8tI?t=1060) contains a mention of this concept, which really stuck with me: